MPEGGroup/HapticReferenceSoftware/doc/usage.md

 optional arguments:
-        -h, --help                                            show this help message and exit -b, --binary                                          the file will be encoded into its binary format.
+        -h, --help                                            show this help message and exit -b, --binary                                          the file will be encoded into its binary packetized format.
 If not provided the encoder will output a file in a human-readable format
+        --packet_duration                                     The duration of the packets for the binary packetized format.
+If the streaming format is choosen and this value is not provided, the default value is 128ms.
         -r, --refactor                                        the file will be refactored.
 Every effect used multiple times will be placed in the library and replaced by a referennce
         -l, --linearize                                       the file will be linearized.
 Every referenced effect from the library will be copied into the main timeline.
         -kb, --bitrate                                        target bitrate of the encoded file